MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-add-media-attachments.md

 }
 ```

 Once the channel receives this attachment, it will start playing the audio file.
-If a user interacts with audio by clicking the **Pause** button, for example, the channel will send a callback to the bot with a JSON that look something like this:
+If a user interacts with audio by selecting **Pause**, for example, the channel will send a callback to the bot with a JSON that looks something like this:

 ```json
 {